-New development is required to provide public improvements to serve new residents.
+New development is required to provide public improvements to serve new residents consistent with County standards.
+Required improvements are described in Chapter 16.16 (Design Requirements) and Chapter 16.20 (Improvements).
 Development sites in the County are a mix of urban infill parcels (with full utilities, street frontages, etc.) and larger subdivisions in more rural areas that may require site improvements as a condition of approval.
-Improvements associated with larger subdivisions include curbs/gutters/sidewalks, drainage, traffic safety improvements, street lighting, water/sewer connections
+Improvements associated with larger subdivisions include curbs/gutters/sidewalks, drainage, traffic safety improvements, street lighting, water/sewer connections.